 2017 – IoT Devices Widely Used

 As more Tech Giants realize the benefits of IoT, we have seen a large increase in IoT devices each year.
 In 2017, we recorded 8.4 billion IoT devices which is a 31% increase.

 IoT enters the healthcare and health insurance industries.
 This technology allows health care professionals to access patient data.
 It has also improved the quality of wearable medical devices.

 The Future of IoT

-Some experts project that over 75 billion IoT devices will be connected to the internet in 2025.
+The GSMA estimates that by 2030, there will be 75 billion connected IoT devices.
 While no one knows the exact number, we can all agree that the IoT industry will continue to grow and morph with continued innovation.
 With such rapid growth in just over 20 years, there is no telling what the next 5 years could bring to the IoT industry.